2Steaks/Apocalypse/README.md

 export default class extends Context {

-    // Mandatory - This function is the entry point for each module init() {
+    // This function is the entry point for each module init() {

     }